6 February 2018

 Merus is a clinical-stage immuno-oncology company developing innovative bispecific antibody therapeutics with the goal of treating and potentially curing cancer patients.
 Our most advanced development programs use the Biclonics® format.
 Biclonics® are capable of simultaneously attacking tumors in multiple ways.
 For example by activating the immune system to kill tumor cells and directly inhibiting tumor cell growth and survival pathways

 Mint Solutions/MedEye (NL)

 MedEye builds tools to help nurses and doctors provide exceptional care for patients.
 The first product ensures that patients get the right medication at the right time, improving safety, saving lives and reducing the costs of medication errors worldwide.

-Nouscom is an IO biotech, founded in 2015, with operations in Switzerland and Italy dedicated to the development of next-generation cancer vaccines.
-Nouscom raised €12 million from Versant Ventures and LSP.
-Nouscom’s founders come from Okairos, sold to GSK in 2013.
+Nouscom is an IO biotech, founded in 2015, operations in Switzerland and Italy, dedicated to development of cancer vaccines.
+Nouscom raised 54M EUR to date, recent round B lead by Abingworth with participation from new investor 5AM and existing investors Versant Ventures and LSP.
+Nouscom founders come from Okairos, sold to GSK in 2013.